milojkonikolic/DCGAN-PyTorch/README.md

 The goal of generator is to generate images that looks like real images from dataset.

 ## Environment
-Python packages that are used in this implementation is the following:
+Python packages that are used in this implementation are the following:
 ```
 - PyYAML==5.3.1
 - tqdm==4.52.0